octoana/monorepo-code-scanning-action/README.md

 ## Limitations

-The custom CodeQL analysis requires manual control over which build steps are applied to which project, in a single workflow, in contrast to the declarative design of the rest of the workflow.
+The custom CodeQL/other tool analysis requires manual control over which build steps are applied to which project, in a single workflow, in contrast to the declarative design of the rest of the workflow.

 This tool cannot help with a monolith that cannot be split up into smaller projects.